nextstrain/WNV/phylogenetic/README.md

 ## Workflow Usage

-The workflow to execute the global build can be run from the top level directory:
+The workflow to execute all Nextstrain builds can be run from the top level directory:
 ```
 nextstrain build phylogenetic
 ```